sikopet/blog/posts/splunk.md

 Basics
 ------

+Events are stored in the index (for fast search) as two groups of files:

+* Rawdata - raw data in a crompressed form
+* Index files - metadata files that point to the raw data

+.. these files reside in sets of directories, called buckets.
+An index tipycally consists of many buckets, organized by age: hot, warm, cold, frozen, thawed (hot bucket is being written to, and has not necessarily been optimized).

 Splunk stores data it indexed and its indexes within *flat files* in a structured directory (`$SPLUNK_HOME/var/lib/splunk`), meaning it doesn't require any database software running in the background.
 Splunk breaks data into events based on the timestamps it identifies.

-* index - the repository for data that resides in flat files.
-It's made of buckets.
-* bucket - a file system directory containing a portion of index and raw data.
-  An index tipycally consists of many buckets, organized by age: hot, warm, cold, frozen, thawed (hot bucket is being written to, and has not necessarily been optimized).
-* event data - all IT data that has been added to software indexes.
+Event data - all IT data that has been added to software indexes.
 The individual pieces of data are called events.
-* rawdata file - compressed file in an index bucket that contains event data plus journal information that the indexer can use to reconstitute the index's index files.

 Splunk is designed as a platform extensible via Apps and Add-ons.
 Both are packaged sets of configuration.